arangodb/docs-hugo/site/content/3.12/operations/administration/telemetrics.md

     - The number of fulltext indexes
     - The number of iresearch indexes
     - The number of inverted indexes
+    - The number of mdi indexes
-    - The number of zkd indexes
+    - The number of mdi-prefixed indexes
     - A list of detailed information per index
       - The index type
       - Is it a unique index?